Development of Pre-primary Children 3-6 years old

 I can move my body with music in rhythm

-Encourage me to do physical activities.
-Take me to the park or sports ground to do different physical exercises.
-It can make me physically strong and help to discharge my energy
+I need 3 hours of physical activities in a variety of ways.
+Encourage and take me to the park or sports ground to do different physical exercises.
+It can make me strong and help to discharge my energy

 I am more skilful with my hands